TenebrisNoctua/ServerAuthority/docs/index.md

 }
 ```

-This is a detailed string that shows you certain information about the `AuroraScriptObject`, such as which frame it currently is on, the Behavior it is from, the bound instance, and lastly, the `self` table, which is used to show you the declared fields made with `Behavior.DeclareField()` function.
+This is a detailed string that shows you information about the `AuroraScriptObject`, such as which frame it currently is on, the Behavior it is from, the bound instance, and lastly, the `self` table, which is used to show you the declared fields made with `Behavior.DeclareField()` function.
 (These field properties can be accessed through indexing the `AuroraScriptObject` with their name.)

 Unfortunately, you cannot access these properties directly, and most likely this information is only shown for debugging purposes.
 In the previous example however, you might have noticed that I've added an `AuroraScriptObject` type which contains information about all of the currently known and actually accessible methods and properties of the `AuroraScriptObject`.